openpolis/geojson-italy/README.md

 # Geojson files
 This files are **not simplified**, contains a large number of vectors, and can only contain one layer.
-They are compatible with almost all visualisers and applications can be used to integrate geographic information, almost as ubiquitously as shp files.
+They are compatible with almost all visualisers and applications, and can be used to integrate geographic information, almost as ubiquitously as shp files.

 The following files are available: